rd--/blksc3/md/glossary.md

 The language is standardised in the document ECMA-262 and is maintained Ecma's Technical Committee 39.

 ## Lambda

+λ (_Lambda_) blocks answer procedure values, the define the expected arguments and the steps of execution or evaluation.
+The name is from the lambda calculus (Church 1941) and Lisp (McCarthy 1960).

 ## Left to right